Walking Running with God

 Childhood

-If you know very much about pastor’s kids, you also know that they are prone to streaks of rebellion; especially during the teenage years.
+If you know very much about pastor’s kids, you’ll also know that they are prone to streaks of rebellion; especially during the teenage years.
 I was no exception.
-Like most teenage rebellions, it had a lot to do with the group of friends I was spending my time with.
+Like most teenage rebellions, it had a lot to do with the group of friends I was spending time with.
 By the end of seventh grade I had been suspended from school a few times for various hooliganish stunts (including the infamous broomstick-javelin incident, and the coconut-from-the-second-floor-window prank).

 Rebellion

 By the end of eighth grade I was smoking every day (I was a jazz musician, and all eighth-graders know that you have to smoke if you want to be good at jazz!).
 When my family moved to Colorado after eighth grade, I even sneaked smokes during our rest stops at gas stations.
-Amazingly in spite of the smoking, I was able to run cross country and track, and was even one of the best distance runners in my grade.
+Amazingly in spite of the smoking, I was able to run cross country and track, and was one of the best distance runners in my grade.

 I entered high school determined to shed the somewhat geeky image by which I had previously been known.
 It’s amazing how the “bad” crowd is the easiest to make friends with; eager to embrace anyone who dresses the part.
-I went out for the cross country team, but quit after the first practice when I realized that the high altitude would make it nearly impossible to smoke and run simultaneously.
+I went out for the cross country team, but quit after the first practice when I realized that the high altitude made it nearly impossible to smoke and run simultaneously.
 Smoking cigarettes quickly progressed to smoking pot, and for the first time in my life I failed to be a straight “A” student.

 Yup, I was a crazy kid.